 COGM can be determined by adding the total manufacturing costs to the beginning WIP inventory, followed by subtracting the ending WIP inventory.

-Work in progress (WIP) inventory can be found on the current assets section of the balance sheet, which reflects how inventory is expected to cycle out within a twelve-month period, i.e. be converted from raw materials into cash.
+Work in progress inventory can be found in the current assets section of the balance sheet, which reflects how inventory is expected to cycle out within a twelve-month period, i.e. be converted from raw materials into cash.

 Generally, most companies strive to reduce the amount of time that inventory spends at the work in progress (WIP) stage.

-- Long WIP Stage → The longer the items remain in the WIP stage, the less efficient that company may be – all else being equal.
+- Longer WIP Stage → The longer the items remain in the work in progress stage, the less efficient that company may be – all else being equal.

-However, different industries will have different targets for their WIP and inventory management KPIs, particularly for more technical, manufacturing-intensive products that require substantially more time to pass through the WIP stage.
+However, different industries will have different targets for their inventory management KPIs, particularly for more technical, manufacturing-intensive products that require substantially more time to pass through the WIP stage.